 SCIS is constantly looking to improve the relevance and quality of SCIS Data for schools across the world.
 If you have any suggestions for improvements, please feel free to contact us.
 We love feedback.

-SCIS is a business unit of Education Services Australia acknowledges the Kulin Nation, Traditional Custodians of the land on which our offices are located, and we pay our respects to Elders past, present and future.
+SCIS is a business unit of Education Services Australia wishes to acknowledge the Kulin Nation, Traditional Custodians of the land on which our offices are located, and pay our respects to Elders past, present and emerging.
 We also acknowledge the Traditional Owners of the lands across Australia, their Elders, Ancestors, cultures and heritage.